FranDepascuali/search-pack/README.md

 npx search-pack <pattern> [options]

 # Examples:
+## Search for any string in your codebase
-Search for every file that contains pattern: npx search-pack "pattern"
+npx search-pack "pattern"

-Search and copy every file that contains pattern: npx search-pack "pattern" --copy
+## Search and copy files that contain pattern
+npx search-pack "pattern" --copy

-Search and copy every file in a specific folder that contains pattern npx search-pack "your pattern" -f ./packages/api --copy
+## Search and copy every file in a specific folder that contains pattern
+npx search-pack "pattern" -f ./packages/api --copy
 ```

 ## **Example**